HyDE-Project/Hyde-cli/README.md

 ## Roadmap

-+ This will just be an active helper to some issues or some feature requests for Hyde.
+📔 This will just be an active helper to some issues or some feature requests for Hyde.
-+ Add interactive installation using fzf
+🔳 Add interactive installation using fzf
+✅ interactive restore config
+🔳 interactive package installation
+🔳 interactive theme selection
+🔳  shell selection
+🔳 Separate TUI from CLI command
+🔳 More to come...